Lower-back tattoo: Perception

 Women's lower backs are often viewed by people as an erotic body part, leading to the association of lower-back tattoos with sexuality.
 Lower-back tattoos are also perceived as an indication of promiscuity by some, possibly owing to media portrayals of women with tattoos.
 A 2011 study of media stereotypes criticized media portrayals of lower-back tattoos, arguing that they are unfairly cast as a symbol of promiscuity.
 The show Saturday Night Live seems to at least have partially played a role in bringing prejudice and shaming to the placement of the tattoo.
 For instance, the term "tramp stamp" started gaining widespread popularity after being used in one of their May 2004 skits.
 In another instance, the show also satirized the practice, describing a "rub-on" tattoo remover marketed at middle-age women who received lower-back tattoos while young.
+Sports Illustrated once edited out Danica Patrick's tattoo out of the magazine for her issue.
+SI stated Patrick was aware of the edit and responded "The Swimsuit Issue emphasizes natural beauty".
+Actress Jessica Alba regretted her lower back bow tattoo and had it removed.

 Medical aspects

-Medical practitioners who administer anesthesia have questioned whether epidural analgesia should be provided to women with lower-back tattoos.
+Medical practitioners who administer anesthesia have questioned whether epidural analgesia should be provided to people with lower-back tattoos.
 Concerns have emerged that epidural catheters may cause tattoo pigment to enter interspinous ligaments and other areas, potentially leading to health problems.
 There is consensus that epidural catheters should not be placed through irritated or infected tattoos.
 However, harm has not been clearly documented when placing epidural catheters through healthy tattooed skin; a review in the American Association of Nurse Anesthetists Journal concluded that "epidural catheter placement through lumbar tattoos is a practitioner's decision based on clinical judgment".
 In Current Opinion in Anesthesiology, Frédéric J. Mercier and Marie-Pierre Bonnet state that the evidence for complications when placing epidural catheters is unconvincing, but advocate avoiding the practice owing to the lack of long-term evidence.